-*Spring 2021 is SOLD OUT.
-Email us to join the waiting list for the next course.*
+*Spring Term 2021 is SOLD OUT.
+Contact us to join the waiting list.*

 Comprehension Session 1: Introduction to Comprehension